Selsion/DSPMods/DSPOptimizations/README.md

 	- [x] Store CP and SP counts for each layer to avoid recomputing them for each tick
 	- [x] Skip checking nodes that aren't being updated on a tick
 	- [ ] Change the relevant compute shader to reference a single rotation variable, rather than a copy for each node
+	- [ ] Skip updating the node colours on each tick, and instead update them on change
 - [ ] Dyson spheres
 	- [ ] Improve fps by batching shell draw calls
 	- [x] Improve fps by updating shader variables only when changed